 All of the above is essential basic knowledge.
 As the exam is set at a particular point in time you are unlikely to be given the futures price and spot rate on the future transaction date.
 Hence, an effective rate would need to be calculated using basis.
 Alternatively, the future spot rate can be assumed to equal the forward rate and then an estimate of the futures price on the transaction date can be calculated using basis.
 The calculations can then be completed as above.

-The ability to do this would have earned four marks in the June 2014 Paper P4 exam.
-Equally, another one or two marks could have been earned for reasonable advice such as the fact that a futures hedge effectively fixes the amount to be paid and that margins will be payable during the lifetime of the hedge.
+The ability to do this would normally earn four marks in an exam.
+Equally, another one or two marks could be earned for reasonable advice such as the fact that a futures hedge effectively fixes the amount to be paid and that margins will be payable during the lifetime of the hedge.
 It is some of these areas that we will now explore further.